20th Century Studios: 21st Century Fox era

-On June 28, 2012, Rupert Murdoch announced that News Corporation would be split into two publishing and media-oriented companies: a new News Corporation and 21st Century Fox, which operates the Fox Entertainment Group and 20th Century Fox.
-Murdoch considered the name of the new company a way to maintain the 20th Century Fox's heritage.
+On June 28, 2012, Rupert Murdoch announced that News Corporation would be split into two publishing and media-oriented companies: a new News Corporation and 21st Century Fox, which operated the Fox Entertainment Group and Twentieth Century Fox.
+Murdoch considered the name of the new company a way to maintain the Twentieth Century Fox heritage.

+On August 20, 2012, Twentieth Century Fox entered a five-year distribution agreement with DreamWorks Animation, which began in 2013, after their distribution deal with Paramount Pictures ended with the 2012 release of Rise of the Guardians.
+DreamWorks Animation's first film to be distributed under the new agreement was The Croods.

 Fox Stage Productions was formed in June 2013.
 In August, the same year, 20th Century Fox started a theatrical joint venture with a trio of producers, both film and theater, Kevin McCollum, John Davis and Tom McGrath.

-On September 20, 2017, Locksmith Animation formed a multi-year production deal with 20th Century Fox, who would distribute Locksmith's films under 20th Century Fox Animation, with Locksmith aiming to release a film every 12–18 months.
-The deal was to bolster Blue Sky's output and replace the loss of distributing DreamWorks Animation films.
-The first film to be released under the production company was Ron's Gone Wrong, which was released on October 22, 2021, by 20th Century Studios and was the only film to be released by the studio.
+On September 20, 2017, Locksmith Animation formed a multi-year production deal with Twentieth Century Fox, who would distribute Locksmith's films under Twentieth Century Fox Animation, with Locksmith aiming to release a film every 12–18 months.
+The deal was to bolster Blue Sky's output and replace the loss of distributing DreamWorks Animation films, which are now owned and distributed by Universal Pictures, following its acquisition by NBCUniversal in 2016, after their distribution deal with Twentieth Century Fox ended with the release of Captain Underpants: The First Epic Movie.
+The first film to be released under the production company was Ron's Gone Wrong, which was released on October 22, 2021, by Twentieth Century Studios and was the only film to be released by the studio.

 Technoprops, a VFX company that worked on Avatar and The Jungle Book, was purchased in April 2017 to operate as Fox VFX Lab.
 Technoprops' founder Glenn Derry would continue to run the company as vice president of visual effect reporting to Gerard Bevan and John Kilkenny, VFX president.

-On October 30, 2017, Vanessa Morrison was named president of a newly created 20th Century Fox division, Fox Family, reporting to the chairman & CEO and Vice Chairman of 20th Century Fox.
+On October 30, 2017, Vanessa Morrison was named president of a newly created Twentieth Century Fox division, Fox Family, reporting to the chairman & CEO and Vice Chairman of Twentieth Century Fox.
 The family division would develop films that appeal to younger moviegoers and their parents both animated films and films with live-action elements.
 Also, the division would oversee the studio's family animated television business, which produces holiday television specials based on existing film properties, and oversee feature film adaptation of its TV shows.
-To replace Morrison at Fox Animation, Andrea Miloro and Robert Baird were named co-presidents of 20th Century Fox Animation.
+To replace Morrison at Fox Animation, Andrea Miloro and Robert Baird were named co-presidents of Twentieth Century Fox Animation.

-20th Century Fox issued a default notice in regards to its licensing agreement for the under-construction 20th Century Fox World theme park in Malaysia by Genting Malaysia Bhd.
-In November 2018 Genting Malaysia filed suit in response and included soon to be parent The Walt Disney Company.
+Twentieth Century Fox issued a default notice in regards to its licensing agreement for the under-construction Twentieth Century Fox World theme park in Malaysia by Genting Malaysia Bhd.
+In November 2018 Genting Malaysia filed suit in response and included soon to be parent the Walt Disney Company.